somebeaver/Lowrider.js/README.md

 ## Terminology

+Throughout this documentation and source code, these words are defined as:

-"Component", when referring to a DOM Element, always means a DOM Element that extends the `Lowrider` class.
-When referring to Web Components in general, "web component" is always used.
+- `component` - When referring to a DOM Element, it **always** means one that extends the `Lowrider` class.
+Otherwise, it refers to the concept of application components in general.

-"Element" (capitalized) always refers to an `Element` instance (DOM node);
+- `Element` - When capitalized, it **always** refers to a DOM Element instance.
-"element" (lowercase) refers to DOM elements in general.
+- `element` - When lowercase, it refers to DOM elements in general.

 ## Concepts

 Lowrider.js's features revolve around one main concept: the component lifecycle.
-Certain things can only happen at certain stages of a component's lifecycle; so understanding the lifecycle is key to writing efficent Lowrider.js components.
+Certain things can only happen at certain stages of a component's lifecycle; so understanding the lifecycle is key to writing efficient Lowrider.js components.

 ### Lifecycle